MangiameliFabio/Enchanted-Defense/README.md

 # Enchanted Defense

-Currently, I'm working on this project.
-It is a custom engine in which I implement a top-down shooter called Enchanted Defense.
+Enchanted defense is a top-down shooter which I implemented in a custom engine I made myself.
 The Engine is highly inspired by the [LazyFoo SDL](https://lazyfoo.net/tutorials/SDL/index.php) tutorial series.

-For the Textures I used [Piskel](https://www.piskelapp.com/p/create/sprite).
+For the Textures, I used [Piskel](https://www.piskelapp.com/p/create/sprite).
 I'm not an artist so please excuse the simplicity of the textures :P

 ## Libraries